Learn about our plans for an exciting new community in Cardiff

 Community Infrastructure

-The Taylor Wimpey proposals will deliver approximately 2,500 new homes including a target of 30% affordable housing, which will go a long way to meet local housing need.
+The Taylor Wimpey proposals will deliver approximately 2,500 new homes including the provision of 18% affordable housing on-site with an additional financial off site contribution equivalent of 12%, which will go a long way to meet local housing need.

-Considerable new infrastructure is also proposed which includes a an easily accessible new district centre at the middle of the development comprising shops, offices, library, GP surgery, supermarket and leisure uses.
+Considerable new infrastructure is also proposed which includes an easily accessible new district centre at the middle of the development comprising retail, health, employment, leisure and community uses.

 Education provision will also form a key part of the new community and includes a 10ha site for a new secondary school and a 2 form entry primary school alongside associated sports facilities.